LauraBrandt/nightlife-coordinator/README.md

 ### User stories
 - Users can search for bars in their area and see how many people are going to each (using the Yelp API)
-- Authenticated users can view a list of the people going to each bars, and add/remove themselves from the list
+- Authenticated users can view a list of the people going to each bar, and add/remove themselves from the list

 View the live version:
 <https://lb-nightlife-coordinator.herokuapp.com/>